 Plastics are the most misunderstood item when it comes to recycling.
-Some consumers see the familiar symbol with the chasing arrows and assume that ALL containers are recyclable.
-This is NOT true.
-The 7 number codes found on the bottom of plastic containers simply identify the type of plastic resin from which the item is made.
+Some consumers see the familiar symbol with the chasing arrows and conclude that ALL containers are recyclable.
+It depends on where the plastics end up to be processed.
+For example, the 7 number codes found on the bottom of plastic containers simply identify the type of plastic resin from which the item is made.

 Because different types of plastic resins have different properties and cannot all be processed the same, the rules for recycling plastics are determined by the local recycling facility, which, in turn are dictated by technology, processing equipment, and supply and demand economics.